pojntfx/libresat/README.md

 cd ~/incubator/packages/libresat-forum/ && mailman-suite/build-run-test.sh
 ```

-Wait some time, and open up `http://mail.libresat.space/forum`.
+Wait some time, and open up `http://forum.stg1.libresat.space/forum`.
 Log in with the credentials you've set for DJANGO_ADMIN_USER.
 A confirmation mail will be send, in which you need to click the link (and probably use `http` instead of `https`) and login with the credentials again.

-Now, visit `http://mail.libresat.space:8000/forum/postorius/domains/` and add a new domain.
+Now, visit `http://forum.stg1.libresat.space:8000/forum/postorius/domains/` and add a new domain.
 Create a new site with Django as well, refresh the form and select it.

 Once completed, create a new list, subscribe to it and test it.

-1. Visit `http://mail.libresat.space:8000/forum` and sign in with the Django admin user's credentials
+1. Visit `http://forum.stg1.libresat.space:8000/forum` and sign in with the Django admin user's credentials
 2. Confirm the mail for the Django admin user (use `http` instead of `https` if necessary)
 3. Log in again
 4. Click on "Manage lists" (top right)
 5. Click on "Domains"
 6. Click on "Add Domain" and create new Web Host (blue link at the bottom right)
-7. Add site `mail.libresat.space` for both domain and display name, click save
+7. Add site `forum.stg1.libresat.space` for both domain and display name, click save
 8. Go back and refresh
-9. Enter `mail.libresat.space` as mail host and select `mail.libresat.space` as web host
+9. Enter `forum.stg1.libresat.space` as mail host and select `forum.stg1.libresat.space` as web host
 10. Click "Create domain"
 11. Click "Lists"
 12. Click "Create New List"
-13. Enter all-lowercase, no spaces list name, select `mail.libresat.space` as mail host
+13. Enter all-lowercase, no spaces list name, select `forum.stg1.libresat.space` as mail host
 14. Click "Create list"
 15. Enter your name, click "Subscribe"
 16. Check inbox for the account you've selected, reply to mail with 'help' in body